rafaeleyng/temperature-monitor/README.md

 THIS IS A WIP

-A personal project to give a complete solution to control the temperature of an environment, see temperature reports, setup a expected temperature range and receive and notifications when the temperature gets out of the desired range.
+A personal project to give a complete solution to monitor the temperature of an environment, see temperature reports, setup a expected temperature range and receive and notifications when the temperature gets out of the desired range.
 It includes:

 - a sensor (built with NodeMCU) that measures the temperature of its environment and sends it to an URL, using WiFi